 Steeping a tea made from fresh peeled and sliced ginger root is one of the best remedies for cough, sore throat, tummy upset, chills, and lung congestion I know of.
 Its warming nature is perfect for stimulating circulation and opening the sinuses to allow for better expectoration when the lungs are bogged down by mucus.

 I have really loved having a batch of ginger honey on hand for treating all sorts of cold and flu symptoms.
 You can learn how to make it here.

 Don’t want to make your own?
 Get it here.

 8. Fresh Lemon Juice

-During the colder months of the year you can almost always find me sipping a mug of hot lemon water in place of regular water.
-Not only does it taste fresh and delicious, it also provides my body with a steady flow of cold and flu fighting vitamin C.
+During the colder months of the year, you can almost always find me sipping a mug of hot lemon water in place of regular water.
+Not only does it taste fresh and delicious, but it also provides my body with a steady flow of cold and flu-fighting vitamin C.

 Using fresh lemon as a tea is also a great way to soothe a sore throat and ease cough while also keeping you hydrated and warm.

 You can read more on the benefits of drinking lemon water here.

 Herbal teas are good for all sorts of things including easing the symptoms of cold and flu.
 Depending on which one you choose they can induce restful sleep, clear your sinuses, soothe digestive upset, reduce fever, stimulate your immune system, and a whole lot more!

 Here are a few of my must-have herbal teas: